paulo-erichsen/dotfiles/arch_install_script/README.md

 ### if using Virtual Box

-- create a disk of at least 10 GB
+- create a disk of at least 40 GB
+- settings > system > motherboard > 8GB
 - settings > system > Enable EFI
 - settings > storage > select SATA drive > check Solid State Drive in attributes (if the host machine also uses SSD)
 - boot machine, select optical drives > path to archlinux-*.iso